 Total FREEdom is all about freeing yourself from the monetary slave system as well as freeing yourself from yourself.
 The ultimate expression of total FREEdom is Unconditional Love for yourself and for others.
 We are considered healed, whole, perfect, and enlightened when we can do this.
 The major reason why we lost our purity or capacity for Unconditional Love as we became adults is that we were forced to live in a monetary system where everything you need to survive you have to work hard for to earn money so you can then pay a price for the things you need and things you do not need.
 This daily stress and programming has trained us to only give with the condition of expecting something in return which is the exact opposite of Unconditional Love.
 The monetary system is very successful at creating stress and we know that stress is a significant contributor to disease and emotional imbalances.
 Stress is the only thing that can bring out the worst in people.
 A truly happy and peaceful person could never say or do something negative or hurtful to themselves or others.
 Living in a monetary system or even in a trade or barter system will not allow us to give and receive unconditionally (Love is not about buying and selling, but about giving and receiving) and therefore will not allow us to experience Unconditional Love with our self or with each other.
 This inability to experience or express Unconditional Love in all aspects of our life is the root cause of all of our problems.

-The Total FREEdom internship combines both the Self-Sufficiency and the Holistic Healing internship into one and therefore a minimum 42 days (6-week) commitment is recommended and can be extended for up to 6 more months.
+The Total FREEdom internship combines both the Self-Sufficiency and the Holistic Healing internship into one and therefore a minimum 42 days (6-week) commitment is recommended and can be extended indefinitely.
 The work/training hours and schedule will be the same as the Self-Sufficiency internship (see above).
 To help us prepare for your personal self-discovery and self-empowerment journey with us and tailor a comprehensive holistic healing plan/recommendation for you, please download and complete the Client Questionnaire and follow the instructions on it to send it to us.